JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Let me know!”
 I said as I stared at the poster again.

+Just then, I heard the sound of someone coming out of a bathroom.
+It was my friend’s dad.
+I had no idea he was even there yet taking a shower, but anyway… There he was in the doorway of my friend’s room wearing just a bathtowel and some slippers.

+“Jack,” he said, “Come here… I want to show you something…” he said.

+“Pa!” my friend said, “Come on?” he said.

+“Don’t worry!
+Done’t worry!” he said, “Jack come here let me show you something…” he said as he walked into the master bedroom next door.
+I followed.

+As I walked in, I saw him rummage through a nigthstand next to the bed.
+The room itself was basic Russian gaudy: While the apartment itself wasn’t big, the master bedroom was tricked out, ornate and over-decorated.
+Lots of mirrors and details that made you feel like you lived in a playhouse, but for real.

+“Here!” he said, “I have it now!” he said as he stood up, turned around and showed me what he had in his hand.
+It was a small sliver plated handgun.
+Had never seen an actual gun before in my life, but the gun looked legit.

 ***

 *Iron Maiden, Guns and Video Games (c) Copyright by Jack Szwergold; written on December 28, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*